linagora/linshare/documentation/EN/epics/workgroups/story-3-user-search-files-folders-by-name-inside-a-workgroup.md

 - The result will include not only files/folders at first level of the workgroup but also files/folder at child levels of folders inside the workgroup.
 - In result list, with each item, i can see a full path below each item with an file type/folder icon.
+- With revision in the result list: i can see the original file name and the version ID = Creation date.
+- When i hover the Version ID, i can see the detailed hour, minute and second of creation date.
 - When i click on one item, it will go directly to the location of that item.
 - The Search criteria will be kept until user change the setting.